Land of the Lost (film): Response from creators

-At the Savannah Film Festival in 2011, Ron Meyer (president of Universal Pictures), said that "Land of the Lost was just crap.
+At the Savannah Film Festival in 2011, Ron Meyer (then-president of Universal Pictures), said that "Land of the Lost was just crap.
 I mean, there was no excuse for it.
 The best intentions all went wrong."
 In 2012, Danny McBride defended the film, saying "There are the purists, who I always read about, that are like, 'I can't believe you're raping my childhood.'
 If Land of the Lost is your childhood, and we're raping it, I apologize.
 I think the show is awesome, and I think [screenwriters] Chris Henchy and Dennis McNicholas keep the mythology intact without taking it too seriously.
 If it was taken too seriously, it's just Jurassic Park.
 We've seen that movie before.
 This is a more interesting take on that tone."

-Sid & Marty Krofft apologized for the film at a 2017 Comic-Con appearance, calling it "one of the worst films ever made", saying that they had very little involvement in the film and only sporadically visited the set.
+Sid & Marty Krofft apologized for the film at a 2017 Comic-Con appearance, calling it "one of the worst films ever made", saying that they had little involvement in the film despite visiting the set.

-Awards
+Accolades

 Empire magazine's Sam Toy put the film #8 on his best of the year list.

 On February 1, 2010, the film led the 30th Golden Raspberry Awards with seven nominations (tied with Transformers: Revenge of the Fallen) including Worst Picture, Worst Actor (Ferrell), Worst Director (Silberling), Worst Screenplay, Worst Supporting Actor (Taccone), Worst Screen Couple (Ferrell and any co-star, creature or "comic riff") and Worst Prequel, Remake, Rip-off or Sequel.
 The film won the Worst Prequel, Remake, Rip-off or Sequel award.